-- Coda uses a set of servers S. - A client maintains a subset of servers s ⊆ S that are reachable. - Every τ seconds, a client recomputes s. - On an open() - A client gets the latest version of a file from s. - If $s = \phi$, then it uses its cached version. - On a close() - A client propagates the update to all of s.
+- Coda uses a set of servers S. - A client maintains a subset of servers s ⊆ S that are reachable. - Every τ seconds, a client recomputes s. - On an open() - A client gets the latest version of a file from s. - If $s = \phi$, then it uses its cached version. - Relaxed consistency: It considers a file valid, if it was the latest copy at some instant in the last τ seconds, and a callback was lost. - On a close() - A client propagates the update to all of s.